puppetlabs/puppet-docs/source/facter/3.6/custom_facts.md

 ### Executable facts --- Unix

-Executable facts on Unix work by dropping an executable file into the standard external fact path above.
-A [shebang](https://en.wikipedia.org/wiki/Shebang_%28Unix%29) is always required for executable facts on Unix.
+Executable facts on Unix work by dropping an executable file into the standard external fact path.
+A shebang (`#!`) is always required for executable facts on Unix.
 If the shebang is missing, the execution of the fact fails.

 An example external fact written in Python: